NO TO THE BEDROOM TAX! DEFEND YOUR HOME!

 This is all happening at a time when other benefits are being cut too.
 Disability Living Allowance is being replaced with Personal Independence Payments, involving a 20% cut.
 Austerity measures are adversely affecting many public services and most people’s wages are falling in real terms.
 The rich are waging class war against us – we need to fight back, through independent grass-roots organising and direct action.

 We cannot place any trust in political parties, all of whom aim to get into power to run the same exploiting system.
-For example the Labour Party’s bogus “campaign” against the Bedroom Tax is linked to their proposal for compulsory labour under threat of benefits sanctions.
+For example in 2013 the Labour Party’s bogus “campaign” against the Bedroom Tax was linked to their proposal for compulsory labour under threat of benefits sanctions.

 Already the authorities are getting worried.
-West Dunbartonshire, and Brighton Councils have said they will not carry out evictions for bedroom tax arrears, and Dundee Council have given that guarantee for the next 12 months.
-Anti cuts groups are demanding City of Edinburgh Council guarantee no evictions for their tenants who are in rent arrears due to the bedroom tax and a petition to this effect is due to be presented to the CEC petitions committee on 18 April 2013.
+West Dunbartonshire and Brighton Councils have said they will not carry out evictions for bedroom tax arrears, and Dundee Council have given that guarantee for the next 12 months.
+Anti cuts groups are demanding City of Edinburgh Council guarantee no evictions for their tenants who are in rent arrears due to the bedroom tax.
+A petition to this effect was due to be presented to the CEC petitions committee on 18 April 2013.

 We believe the best way to convince Councils not to carry out evictions is to make it clear that any attempt to throw people onto the streets will be met by mass blockades to defend tenants’ homes.
 Plus don’t forget many affected are Housing Association tenants – we must stop ALL evictions due to the cuts, whoever the landlord may be.